sanket96s/Projects/README.md

 <h1>### Snake and Ladder Game</h1>

-This project is an implementation of the classic Snake and Ladder game in Java.
-Players roll a dice and move their pieces on the board accordingly.
+This project is an implementation of the classic Snake and Ladder game in C. Players roll a dice and move their pieces on the board accordingly.

 <h1>### Guess the Number Game</h1>